MarioLegenda/blue-dot/README.md

  to that model.
 You don't have to put that configuration if you provide a model as a parameter. *model* configuration property is only used for returning models.

+ ###6.Scenario statements

+ **6.1 Basic example**

+ Scenario statements are a group of statements that are executed together, in an atomic way.
+That means, if one of those statements failed, none of the statements will be executed.
+They could describe a search feature on an application or a calculating feature that requires a lot of database traffic and different information stored in many tables.

+ Let's create a basic example from the real world.
+In a user registration scenario, you would first, search for a user with a registration username/email and then create a the new user.

+     scenario:
+         create_user:
+             atomic: true
+             find_user_by_username:
+                 sql: "SELECT * FROM users WHERE username = :username"
+                 parameters: [username]
+             create_user:
+                 sql: "INSERT INTO users (name, username, password) VALUES (:name, :username, :password)"
+                 parameters: [name, username, password]
+                 if_exists: find_user_by_username

+     $blueDot->execute('scenario.create_user', array(
+         'find_user_by_username' => array(
+             'username' => 'John',
+         ),
+         'create_user => array(
+             'name' => 'Jennifer',
+             'username' => 'jennifer@gmail.com',
+             'password' => 'someweakpassword',
+         ),
+     ));

+There are a couple of things to say about this simple example.

+First, the name of this scenario is *create_user*. *find_user_by_username* and *create_user* are it's statements.
+Statements are executing in the order in which they appear in configuration with a an exception with *use*, *foreign_key* and *if_exists/if_not_exists* options.
+Those options are executed before the statement in which those options are.

+Let me explain. *create_user* statement has an *if_exists* option. **BlueDot** start executing statements in the order in which they appear in configuration.
+First, it executes *find_user_by_username*.
+Then, it goes to execute *create_user*.
+It sees that *create_user* has *if_exists* option with the name of the statement for which existance it has to check.
+It then check if the *if_exists* statement is already executed.
+If it is not, it executes it and after that, executes *create_user*.

+In our example, when **BlueDot** wants to execute *create_user*, it sees that *if_exists* statement is already executed, skips it's execution and executes *create_user*

+This is a basic example of what scenarios can do.
+In this example, I introduced *if_exists* option. *if_exists/if_not_exists* options check if the statement under those options exists or doesn't exist.
+Depending on that condition, statement that has those option will or will not be executed.
+More about scenario options later in this chapter.

+**6.2 Parameters explained**